goldshtn/linux-tracing-workshop/README.md

 ### Linux Tracing Workshops Materials

 This repository contains examples and hands-on labs for various Linux tracing workshops, focusing on modern tracing tools.
 To perform these labs, you will need a Linux box that meets several prerequisites.
-You can also use a VirtualBox appliance supplied by the instructor.
+You can also use an EC2 instance supplied by the instructor.

 - - -